 To take classes at ENMU-Ruidoso, you must first submit an Online Admissions Application.
 After you complete an admissions application, it remains active for one semester.
 If you do not register for classes during that semester, you must re-apply in order to attend classes the next semester.
 Once you have been admitted, you will receive an admissions acceptance letter.
 The acceptance letter will contain your Student ID Number.
 You will need your Student ID Number to register for classes.
 You can register for classes through MyENMU-Ruidoso.
 If you need assistance visit our Live Chat or contact the Success Emporium at 575-315-1120.

 If I attend ENMU-Ruidoso, can I live on campus?

 No. ENMU-Ruidoso Branch Community College does not currently own or manage any residence halls.
 For students attending ENMU-Ruidoso from out of town, you can contact the Chamber of Commerce for information about relocation to the area.

 How do I know if the classes I have taken will transfer to ENMU?

 The online resource Transfer Evaluation System (TES) helps students see how courses transfer to ENMU.
-You may also speak with an Academic Advisor for more information.
+You may also speak with an Academic Advocate for more information.
 All Students transferring out of ENMU-Ruidoso are encouraged to keep in contact with their future school to be sure that the courses they are taking at ENMU will transfer and apply to the degree they want at the transfer school.